YordanGeorgiev/qto/README.md

 ## 1. WHY
 Why ?!
 Yet!
 Another App ?! ...

 Software development is prohibitively expensive.
 In fact any endeavour with group of people aiming towards common goal in any field is expensive, even solely based on persons' time spent.
+If you have a great idea for a web application, but you want to keep a full vertical control on the stack, avoid the initial costs and efforts of setting up the infrastructure and just focus on the data and business logic of your application, you must read further ...
-This application will provide your organisation with the answers who does/did what, when, how and why in open manner, but ONLY if your organisation has the courage and commitment to do it.
+If you want to simply manage your (software) endeavour the qto application will provide your organisation with the answers who does/did what, when, how and why in open manner, but ONLY if your organisation has the courage and commitment to do it.
-Moreover this application will provide you with the means to define your own business logic ...
 Still here ?!
 Let's move on !

 ## 2. SO, WHAT IS THIS ?!
-A generic and simplistic db centric content management system, build on postgres CRUDs ( s stands for search ) and hierarchical nested data-sets for managing multiple multiple databases from the same web application.An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
+A generic and simplistic db centric content management system, build on postgres CRUDs ( s stands for search ) and hierarchical nested data-sets MULTIPLE databases from the same web application.An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
 The full and extensive https://qto.fi/qto/view/features_doc contains all the features and functionalities of THIS released version.
-This application is the reflection of the best practices and principles for tens of years in IT resulting into a product of the Multi-environment instance architecture, which is in a way a reflection of the simple axiom in IT - "if there is one there will be many" ...

 Figure: 1